exonum/exonum-java-binding/exonum-java-binding/launcher-plugin/README.md

   artifact: {}
 ```

-To load service artifact, provide a path to the service artifact, for example:
+To load service artifact, provide a filename of the service artifact, for example:

 ```yaml
 artifacts: